 Subject area Description and teaching content Curriculum area the harm or risk is covered in How to navigate the internet and manage informat ion Age restrictions Some online activities have age restrictions because they include content which is not appropriate for children under a specific age.
-Teaching includes the following: That age verification exists and why some online platforms ask users to verify their age Why age restrictions exist That content that requires age verification can be damaging to under-age consumers What the age of digital consent is (13 for most platforms) and why it is important This risk or harm is covered in the following curriculum areas: • Health education • Computing How content can be used and shared Knowing what happens to information, comments or images that are put online.
-Teaching includes the following: What a digital footprint is, how it develops and how it can affect pupils' futures How cookies work How content can be shared, tagged and traced How difficult it is to remove something once it has been shared online What is illegal online, e.g. youth-produced sexual imagery (sexting) This risk or harm is covered in the following curriculum areas: Relationships education Computing Disinformation, misinformation and hoaxes Some information shared online is accidentally or intentionally wrong, misleading or exaggerated.
-Teaching includes the following: Disinformation and why individuals or groups choose to share false information in order to deliberately deceive Misinformation and being aware that false and misleading information can be shared inadvertently This risk or harm is covered in the following curriculum areas: Relationships and health education Computing
+Teaching will include the following: • That age verification exists and why some online platforms ask users to verify their age • Why age restrictions exist • That content that requires age verification can be damaging to under-age consumers • What the age of digital consent is (13 for most platforms) and why it is important This risk or harm will be covered in the following curriculum areas: • Health education • Computing How content can be used and shared Knowing what happens to information, comments or images that are put online.
+Teaching will include the following: What a digital footprint is, how it develops and how it can affect pupils' futures How cookies work How content can be shared, tagged and traced How difficult it is to remove something once it has been shared online What is illegal online, e.g. youth-produced sexual imagery (sexting) This risk or harm will be covered in the following curriculum areas: Relationships education Computing Disinformation, misinformation and hoaxes Some information shared online is accidentally or intentionally wrong, misleading or exaggerated.
+Teaching will include the following: Disinformation and why individuals or groups choose to share false information in order to deliberately deceive Misinformation and being aware that false and misleading information can be shared inadvertently This risk or harm will be covered in the following curriculum areas: Relationships and health education [KS2 and above] Computing

-Online hoaxes, which can be deliberately and inadvertently spread for a variety of reasons That the widespread nature of this sort of content can often appear to be a stamp of authenticity, making it important to evaluate what is seen online How to measure and check authenticity online The potential consequences of sharing information that may not be true Fake websites and scam emails Fake websites and scam emails are used to extort data, money, images and other things that can either be used by the scammer to harm the person targeted or sold on for financial, or other, gain.
-Teaching includes the following: How to recognise fake URLs and websites What secure markings on websites are and how to assess the sources of emails The risks of entering information to a website which is not secure What pupils should do if they are harmed, targeted, or groomed as a result of interacting with a fake website or scam email Who pupils should go to for support This risk or harm is covered in the following curriculum areas: Relationships education Computing Online fraud Fraud can take place online and can have serious consequences for individuals and organisations.
-Teaching includes the following: What identity fraud, scams and phishing are That children are sometimes targeted to access adults' data What 'good' companies will and will not do when it comes to personal details This risk or harm is covered in the following curriculum areas: Relationships education Computing Password phishing Password phishing is the process by which people try to find out individuals' passwords so they can access protected content.
-Teaching includes the following: • Why passwords are important, how to keep them safe and that others might try to get people to reveal them • How to recognise phishing scams This risk or harm is covered in the following curriculum areas: Relationships education Computing
+Misinformation and understanding that some genuine information can be published with the deliberate intent to harm, e.g. releasing private information or photographs Online hoaxes, which can be deliberately and inadvertently spread for a variety of reasons That the widespread nature of this sort of content can often appear to be a stamp of authenticity, making it important to evaluate what is seen online How to measure and check authenticity online The potential consequences of sharing information that may not be true Fake websites and scam emails Fake websites and scam emails are used to extort data, money, images and other things that can either be used by the scammer to harm the person targeted or sold on for financial, or other, gain.
+Teaching will include the following: • How to recognise fake URLs and websites • What secure markings on websites are and how to assess the sources of emails • The risks of entering information to a website which is not secure • What pupils should do if they are harmed, targeted, or groomed as a result of interacting with a fake website or scam email • Who pupils should go to for support • The risk of 'too good to be true' online offers, advertising and fake product sales designed to persuade people to part with money for products and services that do not exist This risk or harm will be covered in the following curriculum areas: Relationships education Computing Online fraud Fraud can take place online and can have serious consequences for individuals and organisations.
+Teaching will include the following: What identity fraud, scams and phishing are That online fraud can be highly sophisticated and that anyone can be a victim How to protect yourself and others against different types of online fraud How to identify 'money mule' schemes and recruiters This risk or harm will be covered in the following curriculum areas: Relationships education Computing